jamesmckeon/react-simple-signature/README.md

 # react-simple-signature

-A lightweight React component for capturing lines drawn via touch or mouse.
+A lightweight React component that captures lines drawn via touch or mouse.
 Designed with smooth stroke rendering, high-DPI support, image export, and an exposed `ref` that allows consumers clear the component.

 ---